bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

 Examples of this type of bias can crop up when pollsters ask leading questions, such as, "Do you *still* drink coffee?" versus the more neutral phrasing, "Do you drink coffee?".
 Depending on how the question is phrased, a different answer might be given.

 A more famous example of this type of bias is the `Milgram Experiment <https://en.wikipedia.org/wiki/Milgram_experiment>`_ conducted by Dr. Stanley Milgrim at Yale University.
-The *Milford Experiment* was a psychological study wherein participants were told they were testing the effects of phyiscal punishment in form of an electric shock on the memory.
+The *Milford Experiment* was a psychological study wherein participants were told they were testing the effects of phyiscal punishment, in form of an electric shock, on the memory.
 Participants were to be paired off as *teacher* and *learner*.
 The *learner* would be asked to memorize a series of words, and then asked to recite them.
 If they got the words wrong in the recitation, the *teacher* would administer an electric shock to the *learner*.
 Each time a wrong answer was given, the voltage of the electric shock was increased.

 Unbeknownst to the participants of the study, this wasn't the actual experiment.
 In reality, the *learner* in every experiment was a paid actor and the electric shocks weren't real.
-The actor would intentionally get answers wrong and then pretend to be in pain when the teacher was administering the fake electric shocks.
+The actor would intentionally get answers wrong and then pretend to be in pain when the *teacher* was administering the fake electric shocks.
 The *teacher* was the real object of study.
 Dr. Milgram was trying to see how much pain a randomly selected individual would inflict on someone else simply because they were told to do it.

 When participants expressed unease or concern, the researchers running the study, intentionally dressed in white lab coats to give the appearance of authority, would give one of the following responses,